 - in relation to an eligible property - the date of the completion of the transfer of the subject property; or

-- in relation to an eligible vacant block - the date of the certificate of occupancy following completion of construction of the residence on the subject property.
+- in relation to an eligible vacant block - the date of the Certificate of Occupancy and Use following completion of construction of the residence on the subject property.

 Making an application

-Information about the eligibility criteria applicable to grants, transfers or agreements for other time periods is available at Home buyer concession.
+Information about the eligibility criteria applicable to grants, transfers or agreements for other time periods is available at Pensioner duty concession.